 SoFi does not render tax or legal advice.
 Individual circumstances are unique and we recommend that you consult with a qualified tax advisor for your specific needs.

-SoFi Lending Corp. is Licensed by the Department of Business Oversight under the California Financing Law, license number 6054612.
+SoFi Lending Corp. is Licensed by the Department of Financial Protection and Innovation under the California Financing Law, license number 6054612.